thetestgame/AdvancedCommunicators/README.md

 # AdvancedCommunicators
-A Wildstar addon that extends the native CommDisplay addon by Carbine to give more it more functionality
+A Wildstar addon that extends the native CommDisplay addon by Carbine to give it more functionality

 <a href="http://wildstar.curseforge.com/projects/advanced-communicators">Curse Link</a>